 Reduce Distraction For this moment, turn off your television or computer.
 Donâ€™t flip through your phone.
 Multitasking is great when it saves time.
 But, it also creates a web of distractions that keep your brain moving.
 Allow yourself to take a break from the kidâ€™s, the laundry, or the deadlines.
 You might discover that you will be able to step back in refreshed and recharged!

 Focus On Your Senses

 A mug of tea is a great focal point for a meditative practice.
 It stimulates so many sensory organs.
-So, as you sip, try to focus on the taste, smell, and feeling.
+As you sip, try to focus on the taste, smell, and feeling.
 Allow yourself to pay attention to the subtleties of the flavor.

 Cultivating contentment can be easy when you set aside your big stresses and deadlines.
 Bringing your attention to the enjoyment that comes with your sensory experience.
-Even a simple act has so many beautiful facets to be grateful for.
-Becoming consciously aware of this experience can broaden to a more grateful attitude toward the little details that surround you each day.
+Even an action as simply as drinking tea has so many facets to be grateful for.
+Becoming consciously aware and contemplative of the experience can broaden to a more grateful attitude toward the little details that surround you each day.

 By meditating on a cup of tea, you get the added benefits that come from the leaf itself.
-Tea contains L-theanine amino acid, which stimulates natural calm within the mind.
-In fact, L-theanine stimulates alpha brain wave activity, thus facilitating a focused and calm mind perfect for your mindfulness practice.
+Tea contains an amino acid called L-thenanine, which stimulates natural calm within the mind.
+In fact, L-theanine specifically stimulates alpha brain wave activity, thus facilitating a focused and calm mind perfect for your mindfulness practice.

 Tea Culture, Ceremony, and Mindfulness